 Data Products » Restricted Data » Narrative

 Overview.
-Although some HRS datasets are unrestricted, other HRS datasets are restricted, and are available only under specific contractual conditions.
-This sub-section of the HRS Public Web site is designed to serve researchers who wish to gain access to such restricted datasets.
+Although most HRS datasets are unrestricted, other HRS datasets are restricted, and are available only under specific contractual conditions.

 Final Review.
 At this point the application is complete and it is forwarded to the full Data Confidentiality Committee (DCC) for review and approval.
-If approval is granted by the DCC, the Principal Investigator of the HRS will sign the restricted data agreement, and the restricted data product(s) will be sent to the researcher.
-Once the researcher acknowledges receipt of the product(s), access codes will be forwarded by HRS staff and work can commence.
+If approval is granted by the DCC, the Principal Investigator of the HRS will sign the Confidentiality Agreement, and the restricted data product(s) will be made available to the researcher.

 Post-application Activities.
 If the institutional or physical circumstances of the Researcher change, (e.g., new persons added to the project, hardware/software changes, or office moves) s/he should contact the HRS in order to modify the underlying agreement.
-In addition, researchers should be aware that a yearly recertification of the restricted data agreement is required.
-Also, researchers who wish to continue with analysis of the data after the expiration of the initial agreement will need to submit a renewal request.
-Finally, all users of HRS restricted data should be aware that they will be periodically audited by a representative of the HRS in order to ensure that all conditions of the Restricted Data Agreement are being met.
+In addition, researchers should be aware that an annual renewal of the restricted data agreement is required.
+Researchers who wish to continue with analysis of the data after the expiration of the initial agreement will need to submit a formal extension request.
+Finally, all users of HRS restricted data should be aware that they will periodically undergo a site inspection by a representative of the HRS in order to ensure that all conditions of the Restricted Data Agreement are being met.

 Termination.
-Once the date specified in your contractual agreement for access to HRS restricted data has passed, you are required to return or destroy the original restricted data and all derived data files.
-If you choose to destroy the data, you must provide a counter-signed statement confirming the destruction of the restricted files.
+Once the date specified in your contractual agreement for access to HRS restricted data has passed VDI access is automatically terminated.
+For Licensing Agreement users, you are required to return or destroy the original restricted data and all derived data files.
+If you choose to destroy the data, you must provide a counter-signed statement certifying the destruction of the restricted files.